Frequently Asked Questions

 The most important thing for us is providing you with an awesome, quality fursuit that you can enjoy for years to come.
 We will never rush our work, even if it means potentially missing a deadline.

-What are the fursuits made of?
+What are the fursuits made from?

 All our fursuits are made from new synthetic material.
 Here is a breakdown of each part: